-&lt;sup>14 Reflects timing of transfers from Torstar and CPE pension plans
+&lt;sup>14 Reflects timing of asset transfers.

 We have tested the pensions paid, the lump-sums paid, and the contributions for consistency with the membership data for the Plan members who have received benefits or made contributions.
 The results of these tests were satisfactory.